Sigar: Gesta Danorum

-In Gesta Danorum (book 7), Saxo tells that Sigar had a daughter named Signy.
+In Gesta Danorum (book 7), a figure named Sigar (Sygarus) is a legendary king of Denmark, the son of Siwald (Sywaldus), son of Yngwin.

+Sigar had three sons.
+One of his sons was Alf, who went aviking.
+On a raiding tour to Finland, he met Alfhild, the daughter of king Siward, in Götaland.
+Alfhild had her own fleet of Viking ships, some of them staffed with maidens.
+Alf and Alfhild later married, and they had a daughter, named Gurid.

+Sigar also had a daughter named Signy.
 Sigar was in a feud with Haki's brother Hagbard, but was informed by Signy's handmaid, that Hagbard had a secret love affair with Signy.
 Sigar decided to hang Hagbard, who, however, managed to inform Signy of this.
 Signy set her house on fire and succumbed in the flames while Hagbard executed himself in the gallows.
 Sigar tried in vain to save both Hagbard and Signy but failed.
 His only consolation was to bury the treacherous maid alive.

-Gesta Danorum disagrees with the other sources by presenting Sigar as the son of Sywaldus, who was the son of Yngwin, a Geatish king who became the king of Denmark.
+In a war fought against a revolting Danish Viking clan, Sigar, Alf and Alf's brothers were killed, while defending their Danish subjects.
+At the end of the war, Alf's comrade, Borgar, arrived with fresh cavalry from Scania, and slew all the enemies.
+But without a king, the country fell apart, and chieftains took control of the different parts.

+Only Alf's daughter, Gurid, had survived, of the royal family.
+She later married one of Borgar's sons, Halfdan, and they had a son, named Harald, who became the new king.
+Harald restored the Danish kingdom to its former glory and unity.